White Bear Lake Mental Health Clinic

 Illustration of woman with therapist taking notes

-Nystrom & Associates White Bear Lake Mental Health Clinic is a community-driven clinic.
-Staffed by therapists who are from, and deeply involved in the happenings of the local area in clinics, various schools, churches, and other community organizations.
-Maintaining a commitment to developing creative approaches to mental health support, and ensure that each person, couple, or family unit receives personalized and customized wellness support to meet their unique needs.
+We serve the White Bear Lake area through our Maplewood Clinic.
+We are a community-driven clinic.
+Staffed by local therapists who are deeply involved in the happenings of the area.
+Our therapists maintain a commitment to developing creative approaches to mental health support, and ensure that each person, couple, or family unit receives personalized support to meet their unique needs.

 What type of services do you provide at your clinic?